MegaLoler/learn.el/README.md

 `M-x review-missed`
 Start a session with the items you missed in the previous session.

+`M-x scramble-table`
+Scramble a learning table in an emacs buffer.

+`M-x slice-table`
+Replace a learning table in an emacs buffer with a subsection of it.

+`M-x filter-table-field-match`
+Filter out all the rows in a learning table in an emacs buffer whose given field does not match a given regular expression.

 `C-c C-r`
 Replay the last audio played.